Linda Hayden (actress): Writing

 In March 2023, Hayden penned an introduction to the LGBT+ horror novel, Satan's Lamp by William Jackson.
 Referring to her first film role as Luci in Baby Love, she writes, 'I was transfixed to see myself on an eighty-foot-high poster in Times Square... making me look like an evil creature and sending all the wrong messages...
 But in an odd twist of fate, this billboard turned out to be an augur of my future with the horror genre.'

 Personal life

-She is the sister of the company actress Jane Hayden (b.
+She is the sister of the actress Jane Hayden (b.
 1957), who played a number of roles on films and TV in the 1970s.

-Hayden was in a relationship with fellow actor and co-star Robin Askwith in the 1970s.
+Hayden was in a relationship with her fellow actor and frequent co-star Robin Askwith in the 1970s.
 She married Paul Elliot in 1987.